DMD - Digital Media and Design

 DMD 3613 Freelancing and Entrepreneurship (2-2-3)

-This course introduces students to small business and entrepreneurship models in the creative industries, including business aspects such as business plans, marketing, branding, client identification and management, contracts, financial management and networking.
+Introduces students to small business and entrepreneurship models in the creative industries, including business aspects such as business plans, marketing, branding, client identification and management, contracts, financial management and networking.
 Students will learn how to identify and target potential clients, develop portfolios and to navigate legal and ethical issues such as copyright laws and client relationships.
 Students will be introduced to the concepts of innovation, collaborative teams, and entrepreneurial thinking.

 Prerequisites: DMD 2313